Why did you choose to complete your graduate studies in your program at the University of Guelph?

 I love anything to do with restaurants and I'm always finding new things that I am fascinated with and want to learn more about.
-My research on restaurants focuses on how restaurant workers experience their work.
+My research on restaurants focused on how restaurant workers experience their work.
 My thesis explores how restaurant management is an extreme job because it requires an excessive amount of work in order to keep up with the intensity of the job.
-Another research project that I am working on explores how restaurant managers are able to learn and implement practices in their restaurant that can reduce their environmental footprint.
+Another research project that I worked on explored how restaurant managers are able to learn and implement practices in their restaurant that can reduce their environmental footprint.
 My own experience of managing a restaurant for 5 years helped me to identify opportunities and challenges in the restaurant industry that require further research.
-It is important to me that my research is applicable and can help the restaurant industry grow.
+It was important to me that my research is applicable and can help the restaurant industry grow.

 How do you think your research (or the work you are doing at U of G) can potentially improve life?